Aakhilshaik204/Nirmaan-Case-Study/README.md

 A Streamlit application designed to evaluate and score communication skills from text transcripts.
 This tool analyzes various aspects of speech such as content, structure, speech rate, grammar, vocabulary, clarity, and engagement based on a customizable rubric.

+## 🎯 Problem Statement

+In educational and professional settings, evaluating communication skills objectively is challenging.
+Manual grading is time-consuming, subjective, and often lacks immediate, granular feedback.

+**Nirmaan Case Study** solves this by providing an automated, consistent, and instant scoring mechanism.
+It helps students and professionals understand their strengths and weaknesses in speech structure, clarity, and engagement without needing a human evaluator.

+## 🛠️ Tech Stack

+*   **Frontend**: [Streamlit](https://streamlit.io/) (Python-based web framework)
+*   **NLP & Processing**:
+    *   `nltk`: Natural Language Toolkit for tokenization and grammar checking.
+    *   `vaderSentiment`: For sentiment and emotion analysis.
+    *   `language-tool-python`: For advanced grammar and style checking.
+    *   `sentence-transformers`: For semantic similarity matching (optional/advanced usage).
+*   **Data Handling**: `pandas`, `numpy`.

 ## 🚀 Features

 *   **Rubric-Based Scoring**: customizable scoring rules defined in `scoring/rubric.json`.